 The savings can be attributed to

-LID can reduce the need for large detention facilities and heavy stormwater infrastructure, like pipes.
+Low Impact Development can reduce the need for large detention facilities and heavy stormwater infrastructure, like pipes.
 By reducing the size and costs of stormwater management facilities, more land and more capital become available to develop additional units or public amenities, like parks, on the site.

-LID features not only manage stormwater, but can serve as a public amenity.
+Low Impact Development features not only manage stormwater, but can serve as a public amenity.
 For example, a trail system can meander around a bioswale or wetlands, and other natural features can be preserved as open space.

 Protect site and regional water quality